All information including publications, conference presentations and news items related to underwater ecological surveys is tagged below.

 Artisanal fisheries in Cabo Delgado, Mozambique: rural vs urban fishing centers

-Pdf link About This working paper investigates the relationship between gear, catch and income generated by the fishers in different seasons.
+This working paper investigates the relationship between gear, catch and income generated by the fishers in different seasons.
 SPACES researchers collected data using fish catch surveys at landing sites in Pemba town, Vamizi and Lalane.
 A standard questionnaire was used to collect the effort and location of the fishery.
-The fishery shows […]Read more
+The fishery shows a wide range […]Read more

 Changing dynamics of reef framework production in the Western Indian Ocean – Fraser Januchowski-Hartley et al.(1.2 MB)